cosmos/cosmos-sdk/docs/docs/run-node/06-run-production.md

 1. Install the [Go](https://go.dev/doc/install) version preconized by the application.

 :::warning
 In the past, validators [have had issues](https://github.com/cosmos/cosmos-sdk/issues/13976) when using different versions of Go.
-It is recommended to use the version of Go that is preconized by the application.
+It is recommended that the whole validator set uses the version of Go that is preconized by the application.
 :::

 ### Firewall